 Intake staff advised that the risk assessment tool is given to all arrivals within 72 hours, unless they sign the refuse to participate form.
 Intake staff also report that these inmates are also reassessed at the 30 day mark to see if any changes have occurred.
 (Auditor did reviewed an example of "Refusal to Participate" form that inmates can sign if the refuse to participate in the risk assessment.
 Inmates are also told that no sanctions will be given for refusal to participate.)

 Inmates that were interviewed states they remembered being asked a "bunch of questions" at when they were at intake.
-They reported they were asked about prior sexual abuse, if they had ever been incarcerated before and if they were lesbian or bisexual
+They reported they were asked about prior sexual abuse, if they had ever been incarcerated before and if they were gay or bisexual

-There were 1,574 inmates entering CCC within the past 12 months were screened for risk of sexual victimization or risk of sexually abusing other inmates within 72 hours of their entry into the facility.
-This auditor reviewed the tracking form used to track the inmates date admitted to CCC, the date of the 72 hour assessment, 30 day review and the date the 30 day review was completed.
+There were 2,157 inmates entering BCC within the past 12 months were screened for risk of sexual victimization or risk of sexually abusing other inmates within 72 hours of their entry into the facility.
 All assessments were completed in a timely manner and according to standards.

-115.41(c)(d)(e) Auditor reviewed WERDCC's risk screening tool and found all 10 elements in this standard were covered.
-Auditor also reviewed 9 random assessments from December 2015 to February 2016 that were completed within 72 hours of intake and another random sample of 30 day reassessments from December 2015 to February 2016.
+115.41(c)(d)(e) Auditor reviewed BCC's risk screening tool and found all 10 elements in this standard were covered.
+Auditor also reviewed random assessments and found that they were completed within 72 hours of intake and also conducted another random sample of 30 day reassessments and found they were completed within the required time frame.
 This tool has been adopted by MDOC and is used in all of their state operated facilities.